gareth-harman/subreddit_nlp/README.md

 ### Python tool: Parse and examine NLP diagnostics from subreddit titles

+This tool allows users to retrieve the 'n' posts from a given subreddit's post titles in order to examine NLP metrics.
+For example you can return a sentiment score for each title and plot the distribution of sentiment scores for all posts retrieved.
+The user can also return the 'p' most common words or nouns from the retrieved posts.

 **Arguments** <br>
 `-id`
 - The client id required by PRAW's OAUTH2 client   <br>